Ishwar-Sanap/Namaste-React/README.md

 # React Hooks
 -   Hooks are functions that let you "hook into" React state and lifecycle features from functional components.
 -   Ex: useState() , useEffect(), useContext()
+-   Hooks should always be called at top of the React functional component.
 -   State lives in React’s internal memory, NOT inside the function
--   useState() --> It is normal js function with react superpowers to sync of data layer and UI layer
+-   useState() --> It is normal js function with react superpowers to sync of data layer and UI layer, componet will be re-render when state variable changes
 -   useEffect(() => { ... }, [dependencies]); runs side effects after rendering the component.
+    -   Without dependency array : Runs after every render.
+    -   With dependency array : runs uns when dependencies changes
+    -   [] empty dependency array : runs only once after the initial render.

 # Shimmer UI: A Better Way to Show Loading States